UPSman123/MC-name-gen/README.md

 # Installation:
 - To use this program you need to have Node.js installed.
 This can be done here: https://nodejs.org/en/download/
 - You can check whether you have it installed by opening a terminal and typing `node --version` if it returns something like `v16.4.1` then it installed correctly.
-- You can now download the program. on the GitHub page click on the `code` button in the top right and select 'Download ZIP'.
+- You can now download the program. on the GitHub page click on the `Code` button in the top right and select 'Download ZIP'.
 - You now need to extract the zip into a folder.
 - Once you installed Node, open a terminal inside the project folder.
 (This can be done by going to the folder in your file manager and right clicking.
 There should be an option to 'open in terminal')